DwayneNeed/dwayneneed.github.io/projects.md

 permalink: /projects/
 ---

-Few of my projects.
-Currently doing more in backend, focused in Python and Django.
+Here are a few of my projects.
+I'm currently working on Azure Stack.